Grandma Alice's Brisket

 Make a bed of onions and half of the garlic in roasting pan.
 Place brisket on top.
 Scatter remaining garlic on top.
 Put ½ cup of water, ½ cup of tomato juice in the pan used to brown the meat.
 Scrape paprika and browned bits into liquid mixture.
 Pour over brisket.

 Pour an additional 2 ½ cups of tomato juice over brisket.
+Sprinkle to salt.
 Cover with foil.
 Cook 3-4 hours until soft.
 Best cooled over night.
 (Separate sauce from meat) Slice meat cold.
 Put in pan, cover with sauce with fat removed.
-Heat covered until hot.
+Heat covered in 300 degree oven until hot.

 A square meal is satisfying, nourishing, complete.